 Celebrate the Mudpuppy Salamander

-LCF celebrates the Sangamon River’s coolest creature at our midwinter Mudpuppy Festival.
+LCF celebrates the Sangamon River’s coolest creature at our annual Mudpuppy Festival.
 This family event features crafts, games, and visiting experts.
 It's a fun way to learn about the fascinating mudpuppy salamander and other local wildlife.

 Monarch Events Center, in downtown Monticello, provides a colorful and welcoming setting for the event.
 The City of Monticello has proclaimed the day of the festival as “Mudpuppy Day.”

 Local businesses and individuals sponsor the festival, which attracts several hundred attendees.
 For sponsorship information, contact LCF Executive Director Deanna Glosser.